Athletic Training and Sports Medicine

 - No students are permitted in the room without the supervision or permission of the Athletic Trainer.

-- All students must sign in in order to receive treatment, ice included.
+- All students must sign in to receive treatment, ice included.

 - Supplies and equipment are not to be used or taken without permission.